Tool choice

 Best for

-Fast first starts and solo builders
+Fast first starts for solo builders and prototypes

 Less ideal when